 |Legler Systems Company|||||DB System|||||Contact Us|||||Help|||||Home||||

-The Database Control System (DBS) by Legler Systems is based on the client-server model and contains basic support procedures and special functions that identify and maintain the users, codes and system options associated with each online accounting application by Legler Systems.
+The Database Control System (DBS) developed by Legler Systems in California (CA) is based on the client-server model and contains basic support procedures and special functions that identify and maintain the users, codes, disk files and system options associated with each online accounting application.
 This general-purpose accounting software is designed for small businesses and midsize companies.
 Generally, access to this Database Control System is reserved for supervisory personnel.
 The Legler Database Control software utilizes a character-based user interface with mouse support on desktop or laptop computers for fast data entry and optimum end-user productivity in a multi-user environment.

-The 2017 DBS software version is now available with recent changes described in the Accounting Software Revision History document.
-The latest updates include four different real-time transaction dashboards under the DB menu, plus the Report History Dashboard showing the prior runs of a report or inquiry procedure.
-This Database Control System can function with or without a mouse for greater end-user flexibility and productivity.
+The latest DBS software version is now available with recent changes described in the Accounting Software Revision History document.
+The latest updates include four different real-time transaction dashboards under the database control menu, plus the Report History Dashboard showing the prior runs for each report or inquiry procedure.
+This Database Control System is easy to use and can function with or without a mouse for greater end-user flexibility and productivity.

-After installations on different hardware and operating environments, this legacy database control software has evolved over the last 25 years to an efficient and productive business application for today under Windows 10.
+After installations on different hardware and operating systems, this reliable database control software has evolved over the last 25 years to an efficient, proven and productive business application for today under Microsoft Windows 10.
 Custom versions of the online DBS software support in-house control of confidential database transaction records and have been in day-to-day operation in small businesses in Northern California for many years.

-The database control (DB) procedures the end-user can run are identified on the Database Control menu as shown below.
+The database control (DB) procedures the end-user can run are identified on the Database Control System Menu (screen image shown below).
 Before any online DB procedure is run, the user must first sign-on by entering a valid User-ID and password.
-To display the Database Control menu, enter "DB" on the main Financial Menu.
-To start a specific DB procedure, enter the 2-digit number associated with that online procedure or single-click the left mouse button when pointing to the procedure name on the Database Control Menu.
-The active keyboard function keys are identified at the bottom of all screens, including the DB menu.
+To display the Database Control menu from the main Financial Menu, enter "DB" to the System-ID prompt.
+To start a specific DB end-user procedure, enter the 2-digit number associated with that online procedure or single-click the left mouse button when pointing to the procedure name on the Database Control System Menu screen.
+The active keyboard function keys are identified at the bottom of all screens, including the database control menu.

-Data entry procedures DB01, DB03 and DB08 display the data fields that comprises each data record and perform the update functions (add, modify and delete) to the online Master File (DBSMST) based on a Transaction Code.
+Data entry procedures DB01 (screen image), DB03 (screen image), DB08 (screen image) and DB17 (screen image) display the data fields that comprises each data record and perform the update functions (add, modify and delete) to the online Master File (DBSMST) based on a Transaction Code.
 The Company Control Record (DB03) defines the current accounting period (YRMO) and prior accounting period (YRMO), sequence number counter for assigning voucher numbers, as well as other important system options.
 The User Control Record (DB08) defines each user and the computer procedures within an application that user has access to.
 The Code Definition Record (DB01) defines each type of code and code value (e.g. GL account code) that is entered online by the user.
-Any notes or comments about vendors, customers, customer orders, products and purchase orders are entered in procedure DB17 (General Notes Record) or from one of the data entry procedures with a Trans-Code of "N".
+Any notes or comments about vendors, customers, customer orders, products and purchase orders are entered directly in data entry procedure DB17 (General Notes Record) or from one of the application data entry procedures with a Trans-Code of "N".

-Inquiry procedure DB14 displays either active users currently on the system or all users that can access the financial systems.
-Procedure DB16 displays all outstanding batch report requests that were entered online with "Entry Correct" of "B".
+Online inquiry procedure DB14 displays either active users currently on the system or all users that can access the financial systems.
+Inquiry procedure DB16 displays all outstanding batch report requests that were entered online with "Entry Correct" of "B".

-Load Support Files procedure DB11 reads three standard text files (that can be changed with most any editor) and creates three indexed-sequential files containing the definitions of (1) all data fields that the user enters on screens (DBSFMT), (2) online data field help text and error messages that are displayed in a separate Help Window whenever keyboard function key F1 is pressed (DBSHLP), and (3) program names and file specifications used to create the Global Control Record and to link a procedure number to a computer program (DBSPGM).
-Conversion of uppercase letters to lowercase letters for field names and prompt names in DBSFMT is supported under ASCII coding (default) and EBCDIC coding.
-Procedure DB04 allows the user the capability to change temporarily the file specifications online.
-Procedure DB11 prints a Data Dictionary for each accounting sub-system, as well as Help Messages Report for management review.
+Load Support Files procedure DB11 reads three standard fixed length text files (that can be changed with most any text editor) and creates three indexed-sequential files containing the definitions of (1) all data fields that the user enters on screens (DBSFMT), (2) online data field help text and error messages that are displayed in a separate Help Message Window whenever keyboard function key F1 is pressed (DBSHLP), and (3) program names and file specifications used to create the Global Control Record and to link a procedure number to a computer program (DBSPGM).
+Conversion of uppercase letters to lowercase letters for field names and prompt names in DBSFMT is supported under ASCII coding (default) and IBM EBCDIC coding.
+Update procedure DB04 allows the user the capability to change temporarily the file specifications online.
+Reporting procedure DB11 prints a Data Dictionary for each accounting sub-system, as well as Help Messages Report for management review.

-The Process Import/Export Data procedure (DB18) allows the user to select and export data from the online Master File to a PC Text File (a csv file where data fields are separated by commas) for subsequent input to a spreadsheet, such as MS Excel.
-The import process is generally used to initially establish the beginning values when the system is first installed to avoid manual entry.
+The Process Import/Export Data procedure (DB18) allows the user to select and export data from the online Master File to a PC Text File (a csv file where data values or fields are separated by a comma) for subsequent input to a spreadsheet, such as MS Excel.
+The import process is generally used to initially establish the beginning data values when an accounting application is first installed to avoid manual entry.
+The input Text File (a CSV File) is processed by DB18 to reformat the variable length records (csv file format) to fixed length data records and write them to a Transfer File.
+Individual accounting applications process this Transfer File to edit and update the online master database.

 Redefine system printer procedure 92 allows the user to redefine where the database reports are to be printed.
 If a disk file is specified, then the database report is written to disk from which it can be displayed in a pop-up report window (92V) and then printed on paper by pressing function key F9.
 Procedure 92 (program DBS892) is started from any accounting system menu.

-Search DB system procedure 94 allows the user to search for any dollar amount, date, code or text in all or selected data records.
-The number of database records searched and found is displayed with the search results.
+Search DB system procedure 94 allows the user to search for a dollar amount, transaction date, code or text in all data records or specific data records.
+The number of database records searched and found is displayed along with the actual search results.
 Both uppercase letters and lowercase letters are tested.
-For EBCDIC coding (IBM mainframe computers), System-Option-07 must be set to 6 or 7 in the Company Control Record, otherwise ASCII coding is assumed.
-Procedure 94 (program DBS894) is started from any accounting menu.
+For EBCDIC coding used with mainframe computers (IBM Zsystem), System-Option-07 must be set to 6 or 7 in the Company Control Record (DB03), otherwise the ASCII coding structure is assumed (primarily used with personal computers and file servers).
+Procedure 94 (program DBS894) is started from any accounting system menu.

-The online DB end-user procedures identified on the Database Control menu are described in more detail in the DB Menu Procedures document, including a description of the database control transaction dashboards and Report History Dashboard.
-By clicking on a selected highlighted link in the above Database Control Menu, the associated sample screen is displayed.
+Each online DB end-user procedure identified on the Database Control System Menu is described in more detail in the DB Procedure Menu document, including a description of the database control transaction dashboards and Report History Dashboard.

-In addition to the operational, security, technical and customization features described in the Accounting Software Overview document, some key functional features of this database control software are highlighted below:
+In addition to the operational, security, technical and customization features described in the Accounting Software Overview document, important functional features of this proven database control software are highlighted below:

 1. Allow the operator to define codes and control options that affect how the various financial modules function.